sdkmap/sm64-ps3-port/README.md

-# Super Mario 64 Port
+# Super Mario 64 Port - PS3 Port

+- The PS3 port is still in development.
+Expect issues.
 - This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem.
 - Naming and documentation of the source code and data structures are in progress.
 - Efforts to decompile the Shindou ROM steadily advance toward a matching build.